jozwiack/sec/f5-soddos/README.md

 to network in which *sod* service is running.
 This however heavily depends on other network security measures that may be implemented.

-It should be also noted that vendor suggests running Network Failover/*sod* service on dedicated, isolated VLAN.
+It should be also noted that vendor suggests running Network Failover / *sod* service on dedicated, isolated VLAN.

 Technical details